-- Ten calendar trading days before and three calendar trading days after the disclosure of quarterly and annual financial results
+- Five (5) trading days before and two (2) trading days after the disclosure of quarterly and annual financial results

-- Three calendar trading days before and three calendar trading days after the disclosure of any material information other than quarterly and annual financial results
+- From date of disclosure of material non-public information and until two (2) trading days after the disclosure of any material information other than quarterly and annual financial results

 - Office bulletins for special blackout periods pertaining to the above will be issued by the Compliance Officer